Family Fun Day brings families together for art

 And Moscatelli, executive director of Venice Art Center, is not alone.
 VAC board members, volunteers, representatives of HarborChase and Gulf Coast Community Foundation, parents and caregivers all want to see kids enjoy themselves creatively.

-That is the impetus for the free Family Fun Day planned for Saturday, July 27, 10 a.m.-1 p.m.
+That is the impetus for the free Family Fun Day planned for 10 a.m. to 1 p.m.
+July 27.
 The Venice Art Center has hosted this free family event annually for over a decade.

 “Gulf Coast Community Foundation is once again a sponsor of this year’s Family Fun Day at Venice Art Center,” said Greg Luberecki, director of communications.
 “Gulf Coast awarded the Art Center a grant to help make this wonderful event — which is free for the community — possible.